jcacchione/sienna/README.md

-# Sienna - New Graduate Companion App
+# Sienna - Next Chapter

-Sienna is a mobile-friendly web application designed to help new graduates who are living on their own for the first time.
+Sienna - Next Chapter is a mobile-friendly web application designed to help new graduates who are living on their own for the first time.
 Built with [Next.js](https://nextjs.org), [DaisyUI](https://daisyui.com/), and [Lucide Icons](https://lucide.dev/).

 ## Getting Started